-We have waived the fines on library items that would have been due between 22 March and 18 May.
-These items have all been extended through to 15 June.
-Returning these items after that date may result in a fine.
+We have waived fines on library items that would have been due between 22 March and 15 June.
+Returning items after 15 June may result in a fine.
 If you’re worried that you may not be able to return your items in time, please get in touch with us on (03) 941 7923.

-Are you waiving fines for items borrowed after libraries re-open?
+Are you waiving fines for items borrowed after libraries re-opened?

 I had fines due for late/lost items before 22 March.
 Do I still have to pay them?

 How do I make payment for my hold, fine or other library charge?

 You can make contactless payment at one of our self-serve kiosks in open libraries.
 For other payment options, please contact our FingerTip Library on (03) 941 7923.

 I would prefer to not touch the library self-serve kiosks.
 Can library staff help me borrow books/pay fines etc.?